MuSuareZ/get_next_line/README.md

 This should create an executable file called **a.out**

 In order to run the executable, type:
-> ./a.out <file name you would like to display line by line>
+> ./a.out "file name you would like to display line by line"

+***PS: You should always ignore the quotation marks, they are just comments of what you should input***